vitejs/vite/docs/guide/env-and-mode.md

 Loaded env variables are also exposed to your client source code via `import.meta.env` as strings.

-To prevent accidentally leaking env variables to the client, only variables prefixed with `VITE_` are exposed to your Vite-processed code. e.g. for the following env variables:
+To ensure security and clarity, **only environment variables prefixed with VITE_ are accessible** in your Vite-processed code.
+Variables without the VITE_ prefix will not be exposed to the client, nor will they be accessible in your client-side code.
+This prevents an accidental leaking of env variables to the client.e.g. for the following env variables:

 ```
 VITE_SOME_KEY=123